ethz-asl/kalibr/README.md

 **Please find more information on the [wiki pages](https://github.com/ethz-asl/kalibr/wiki) of this repository.**

 **For questions or comments, please open an issue on Github.**

+## Installation

+### Ubuntu 20.04

+We've upgraded and fixed kalibr at ORI for 20.04.
+Please use our fork: `git clone https://github.com/ori-drs/kalibr.git --branch noetic-devel`.

+- Use `rosdep` to install almost all required dependencies: `rosdep install --from-paths ./ -iry`.
+- Then install the two missing runtime dependencies: `sudo apt install python3-wxgtk4.0 python3-igraph`
+- Unittests are currently failing on 20.04 and thus deactivated on the buildserver.

 ## Tutorial: IMU-camera calibration
 A video tutorial for the IMU-camera calibration can be found here: